Introduction to Self-Employment

 • Assuming all support services are free or automatically available without demonstrating how they would be accessed

 • Misconception: 'Risk assessments are just paperwork and not important.'
-Correction: Risk assessments are vital for identifying hazards and implementing control measures to prevent accidents.
-They are a legal requirement and a key part of professional scientific practice.
+Correction: Risk assessments are vital for identifying hazards and preventing accidents.
+They must be completed before any practical work and reviewed regularly.

 • Misconception: 'Precision and accuracy mean the same thing.'
 Correction: Precision refers to how close repeated measurements are to each other, while accuracy refers to how close a measurement is to the true value.
-A measurement can be precise but inaccurate if there is systematic error.
+Both are important in scientific work.

 Frequently Asked Questions